 For those devices which need additional configuration, we have created connection guides with instructions on how to get connected.

-Most game consoles can be connected by being added to our whitelist.
+Most game consoles can be connected by being added to our allow list.
 To do this, please contact the Residence IT Service Desk.

 What doesn’t work or isn’t allowed: